echemdb/svgdigitizer/doc/index.md

 ## [Command line interface](cli.md)
 This SVG can be digitized from the [command line interface](cli.md), which creates a {download}`CSV <./files/others/example_plot_p0_demo.csv>` file of the x and y data (here U and v).
-The resolution can be specified by `--sampling-interval`.
-In this specifc case also indicate that the axes are `--skewed`.
+The sampling of the bezier paths can be set by `--sampling-interval` which specifies the sampling interval in x units.
+In this specific case also indicate that the axes are `--skewed`.

 ```sh .noeval